koengit/falsify/README.md

 The aim for "falsifyBox f" is to find xs::[Double] such that f(xs)=y<=0.

-The agorithm uses a Bayesian optimization inspired method for finding g(x)=y<=0 for a 1-dimensional function g.
+The algorithm uses a Bayesian optimization inspired method for finding g(x)=y<=0 for a 1-dimensional function g.
 This particular method uses line segments and slope differences to model functions.